NetanelBCN/FamilyCare360/README.md

 ## License
 Copyright (c) 2024 Netanel Boris Cohen Niazov | Noa Gilboa | Yarden Cherry | Roei Hakmon | Daniel Suliman

- licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Acknowledgements
 Thank you to all contributors and supporters of this project.